ucdavis/Departing_Windows_SysAdmin/README.md

 ## Departing Windows SysAdmin

-A collection of scripts to run on Windows servers when one of your colleagues departs from the unit.

-These scripts are designed to help you identify issues that might arise after they are gone.

-The file server script will report shares setup on a system.
-Along with the share and ACL permissions.

-The general server script, pulls processes, services, and scheduled tasks and reports on their configurations.
-You wouldn't want a production scheduled task running under an account you're going to disable in a few weeks.
+We've all had colleagues leave our units for greener pastures.
+The idea behind this repo was to keep a collection of scripts to run when that happens and suggestions on next steps.

+In our situation, the departing admin managed our file, print, and various other resource servers.

+Each script is designed to be run on the server they are reporting on.
+Making sure we didn't miss anything due to a firewall configuration or GPO setting.

+- File Server Script
+ - Report on all established shares
+ - Report sharing and ACL permissions for each share
+- General Server Script
+ - Report on the currently running processes.
+If possible, list the ports they are listening on
+ - Report on all services on the system
+ - Report on all scheduled tasks
+ - For each determine which account they are running under and the location of the executable